Shah Nawaz Khan (general): Electoral politics

 He was elected four times to the Lok Sabha from Meerut constituency in 1951, 1957, 1962 and 1971.
 He lost in the 1967 and 1977 Lok Sabha election from Meerut.
+Though his entire family remained in Pakistan, he chose to live in India, along with one of his sons.
 During the 1965 war, his son Mahmud was a Pakistan Army Officer and the opposition demanded he be removed from the government.
 But Lal Bahadur Shastri, as Prime Minister, refused to accede and reminded them of his selfless service to India as an Officer of the INA.

 Khan's political views were leftist, supporting land reforms and public distribution.
 But his support for permanent separate personal laws for religious communities led to his defeat in the 1967 elections against Jan Sangh.
 In 1969, the Indian National Congress split, leading him to side with Indira Gandhi.
 The 1971 "Gareebi Hatao" campaign brought him again as MP from Meerut.
 In 1977, the Janata Party led to his defeat and ended his career in Parliament.
-He remained as head of Congress Sewa Dal until his death in 1983.